behrica/libpython-clj/README.md

 [build](scripts/build-conda-docker)
 our test [docker containers](dockerfiles/CondaDockerfile).

+There is as well a `clj-new` template  [clj-py-r-template](https://github.com/behrica/clj-py-r-template) which generates a skeleton for a new Clojure library including a working Dockerfile + deps.edn.
+Other then Docker it supports as well Singularity and Gitpod.

 ## Community

 We like to talk about libpython-clj on [Zulip](https://clojurians.zulipchat.com/#streams/215609/libpython-clj-dev) as the conversations are persistent and searchable.